galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 ![a bunch of freehand comments drawn across an example workflow](./freehand-comments.png)

 Removing Freehand Comments is just as easy as drawing them.
-Either use the Freehand Eraser, or press the "Remove all" button in the Editor Tool Bar which appears when either the Pen or the Eraser is selected
+Either use the Freehand Eraser or press the "Remove all" button in the Editor Tool Bar which appears when either the Pen or the Eraser is selected

 ### 🗺️ Minimap

-It is also worth mentioning that all these Comments, and their colours, are rendered to the Minimap, in the lower right hand corner of the Workflow Editor, as can be seen in several examples above.
-This can make the Minimap much more useful in quicky getting your bearings on where you are in the Workflow, especially when making use of Frame Comments.
+It is also worth mentioning that all these Comments, and their colours, are rendered to the Minimap, in the lower right-hand corner of the Workflow Editor, as can be seen in several examples above.
+This can make the Minimap much more useful in quickly getting your bearings on where you are in the Workflow, especially when making use of Frame Comments.

 ## 🌍 More Embeds